danjohnson3141/Jekyll-Test/GET-&#47;banner_ads&#47;groups&#47;:group_id.md

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+This route requests all of the banner ads associated with a specific group.

 =
 #### Authentication

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:group_id

+This is passed in the URL and is derived from the 'group_id' field on the the 'banner_ads' table.

 =
 ####JSON request example: